eProsima/Micro-XRCE-DDS-docs/docs/agent.rst

 *Micro XRCE-DDS Agent* acts as a server between the DDS Network and *Micro XRCE-DDS Clients* applications.
 *Agents* receive messages containing operations from *Clients*.
-Also *Agents* keep track of the *Clients* and the entities they create.
+Also, *Agents* keep track of the *Clients* and the entities they create.
 The *Agent* uses the entities to interact with the DDS Global Data Space on behalf of the *Clients*.

 The communication between a *Client* and an *Agent* currently supports UDP, TCP and Serial (dependent on the platform).